devbhalodia/Ecommerce_Data_Platform/README.md

 ### Schema Drift Alert

 Before the Silver layer runs, a SQL-based check compares current column counts in the Bronze Delta tables against a baseline stored in `ecom.monitoring.table_baseline`.
-If any table has new columns, an **email alert fires immediately**.
+If any table has new columns, an **email alert fires immediately** — serving as an early warning system before Silver execution begins.

+Each Silver notebook also performs a **second enforcement layer** — comparing batch columns against the target Silver schema at runtime.
+If new columns are detected, the entire batch is quarantined with full context, an exception halts the notebook, and the checkpoint does not advance, ensuring the batch replays automatically after the Silver schema is manually updated.

 ```sql
 SELECT